Categories of hypermagmas, hypergroups, and related hyperstructures: Categories of hypergroups and mosaics

 \begin{proof} Closure under products is straightforward: if $(G_i)_{i \in I}$ are hypergroups, then the unital hypermagma $\prod G_i$ is readily seen to be associative and reversible by a componentwise verification.
 If the $G_i$ are all commutative, then so is their product.

+For the remainder of the proof, let $(G, \cdot, e)$ denote a hypergroup.
+First suppose $f \in \uHMag(G,M)$.
+We claim that $\ker f$ is a strict subhypergroup.
+By Theorem~\ref{thm:normal}, it is a strict unital subhypermagma of $G$, which is associative because $G$ is.
+It is also closed under inverses by Remark~\ref{rem:absorptive}(6), and thus is a strict subhypergroup.

-To see that $\HGrp$ is closed under coequalizers, suppose that $f,g \in \HGrp(G,H)$ and that $p \in \uHMag(H,K)$ is their coequalizer.
-We know that $K$ is a mosaic by Theorem~\ref{thm:reversible forgetful}, so according to Lemma~\ref{lem:nondegenerate} we only need to verify that $K$ is associative.
-But $p$ is short by Theorem~\ref{thm:regular epi and mono} and $H$ is associative, so it follows from Lemma~\ref{lem:short image}(2) that $K$ is associative. \end{proof}
+To see that $\HGrp$ is closed under strict epimorphic images, let $p \in \uHMag(G,H)$ be a strict surjective morphism.
+Then $H$ is the pushout of $ $, so $H$ is a mosaic by Theorem~\ref{thm:reversible forgetful}.
+Additionally, $H$ is associative by Lemma~\ref{lem:short image} (and if $G$ is commutative, so is $H$).
+So it follows from Lemma~\ref{lem:nondegenerate} that $H$ is a hypergroup.

+Finally, for the case of normal epimorphic images, recall from Theorem~\ref{thm:normal} that normal epimorphisms in $\uHMag$ correspond to unitizations.
+So consider a unitzation $p \colon G \twoheadrightarrow G_K$ for unital $K \subseteq G$.
+Without loss of generality, we may assume $K = \ker p$.
+As described above, $K$ is a strict subhypergroup of $G$.
+It follows again by Theorem~\ref{thm:reversible forgetful} that $G_K$ is a mosaic, so we only need to verify associativity thanks to Lemma~\ref{lem:nondegenerate}.
+One can readily verify that the equivalence relation on $G$ defined in the proof of Lemma~\ref{lem:unitization} takes on the form $x \sim y$ if and only if $x \in K y K$.
+Thus the equivalence classes in $G_K$ are the ``double cosets'' $[x] = KxK$, and one may verify that the operation on double cosets in $G_K$ takes the form

+for any $g, h \in G$.
+(The construction of the double coset hypergroup is also described in~\cite[\S 3.3.4]{Zieschang}.)
+But this product is evidently associative as for any $f,g,h \in G$ we have

+Finally, if $G$ is commutative then so is $G_K$ (and in fact its elements can be written as ``ordinary cosets'' $gK$ for $g \in G$). \end{proof}

 Unfortunately, (canonical) hypergroups do not have all binary coproducts, as shown in the following example.
 Recall that $\K = \{0,1\}$ denotes the Krasner hyperfield, whose additive structure is determined by $1 + 1 = \{0,1\}$.
-Below we let $\Z_2 = \Z/2\Z$ denote the (additive) cyclic group of order two.
+For any integer $n \geq 1$, we let $\Z_n = \Z/n\Z$ denote the (additive) cyclic group of order~$n$.

 \begin{proposition} The coproduct $\Z/2\Z \coprod \Z/2\Z$ does not exist in $\HGrp$ or $\Can$. \end{proposition}

 \begin{proof} We give the proof within the category $\Can$, with the case of $\HGrp$ being very similar since $\Z_2$ and $\K$ are objects in the full subcategory $\Can$.
 Assume for contradiction that the coproduct $G = \Z_2 \coprod \Z_2$ exists in $\Can$.
 Let $\tau \colon \Z_2 \to \K$ be the morphism of hypergroups (even hyperfields) that acts as the identity on the underlying set, and note that $\Can(\Z_2,\K) = \{\tau, 0\}$.
 Then